Anyone Who Knows What Love Is (Will Understand)

-"Anyone Who Knows What Love Is (Will Understand)" is a 1964 R&B song written by Jeannie Seely and Randy Newman.
+"Anyone Who Knows What Love Is (Will Understand)" is a 1964 R&B song written by Jeannie Seely, Randy Newman, Judith Arbuckle and Pat Sheeran.
 It was recorded by Irma Thomas and released as a single the same year, with "Time Is on My Side" as the B-side.
 The song is about a woman who stays in a relationship with a man despite his bad behavior.

-"Time Is on My Side" soon gathered attention when a cover by The Rolling Stones became their first top ten single in the US, while "Anyone Who Knows What Love Is (Will Understand)" peaked at number 52 in the Billboard Top 100 chart.
+"Time Is on My Side" soon gathered attention when a cover by the Rolling Stones became their first top ten single in the US, while "Anyone Who Knows What Love Is (Will Understand)" peaked at number 52 in the Billboard Top 100 chart.